rht-labs/enablement-docs/1-the-manual-menace/README.md

 ```bash
 git push
 ```
-11. In order for Jenkins to be able to run `npm` builds and installs we must configure a `jenkins-build-slave` for Jenkins to use.
-This slave will be dynamically provisioned when we run a build.
-It needs to have NodeJS and npm installed in it.
-These slaves can take a time to build themselves so to speed up we have placed the slave within OpenShift and an ImageStream, with the "role=jenkins-slave" label, is added by the Configuration-as-Code run managed by the openshift-applier run below.

-12. Now your code is commited; run the OpenShift Applier to add the config to the cluster
+11. Now your code is commited; run the OpenShift Applier to add the config to the cluster
 ```bash
 ansible-playbook apply.yml -e target=tools \
      -i inventory/ \
      -e "filter_tags=jenkins"
 ```

-13. This will trigger a build of the s2i and when it's complete it will add an imagestream of `<YOUR_NAME>-ci-cd/jenkins:latest` to the project.
+12. This will trigger a build of the s2i and when it's complete it will add an imagestream of `<YOUR_NAME>-ci-cd/jenkins:latest` to the project.
 The Deployment config should kick in and deploy the image once it arrives.
 You can follow the build of the s2i by going to the OpenShift console's project
 ![jenkins-s2i-log](../images/exercise1/jenkins-s2i-log.png)

-14. When the Jenkins deployment has completed; login (using your OpenShift credentials) and accept the role permissions.
+13. When the Jenkins deployment has completed; login (using your OpenShift credentials) and accept the role permissions.
 You should now see a fairly empty Jenkins with just the seed job

 ### Part 7 - Jenkins Hello World
 > _To test things are working end-to-end; create a hello world job that doesn't do much but proves we can pull code from git and that our builds are green._